MikeAstapov/ot_simple_rest/Readme.md

 # OT Simple.
 REST.

-EVA or other UI for data visualization.
+Rest for EVA or other UI for data visualization.

 ## Getting Started